jose-acevedoflores/neon-class-macros/README.md

 #### `neon_class(impl_block)`

 Decorate the `impl` block of the struct you want to export.
+This macro uses the decorated struct name as the name of the constructor on the JS side.\
 This macro generates two methods:

 - `to_js_obj`: this associated method can be used to turn `Self` into a `JsValue`.
 It's the equivalent of calling `new` on the JS side.\
    For an example see [to_js_obj](./docs/to_js_obj.md).
-- `register_<your_contrcutor_name_here>`: This method is used to export the decorated struct as a value on the JS side.\
+- `register_<your_contrcutor_name_here>`: This method is used to export the decorated struct as a value on the JS side.
-   This macro uses the decorated struct name as the name of the constructor on the JS side.

 #### `neon_class(constructor)`

-Decorate one (and only one )of the methods as a constructor.
+Decorate one (and only one) of the methods as a constructor.
 The decorated method:

 - Must return a `Result<Self, E>` where `E` implements `Display`.
 - Can take `&mut FunctionContext` as first argument.
 The argument must be named `cx` or `_cx`.